 As I was saying before I was so rudely interrupted…

 Seneca Village was a vibrant small community founded in 1825 by free working class African-Americans in uptown Manhattan.
-The area from W82nd to 88th Streets between Seventh and Eighth Avenues (the red spot at the top of the Google Map right, click here for a larger version) was still farmland back then, a good six miles north of teeming downtown and this was long before public transit.
-Maps of New York City as late as 1840 actually stop at W26th Street (the green spot on the Google Map), almost four miles south of Seneca Village.
+The area from W82nd to 88th Streets between Seventh and Eighth Avenues (click here for a larger version of the map) was still farmland back then, a good six miles north of teeming downtown and this was long before public transit.
+Maps of New York City as late as 1840 actually stop at W26th Street, almost four miles south of Seneca Village.

-Despite its onerous distance from the city center (the blue spot at the bottom of the Google Map), the rural location had the marked advantage of offering working class African-Americans, who were subject to the worst living conditions the notoriously crowded, filthy, crime-ridden slums of lower Manhattan had to offer, access to fresh air, space and land, land that they could build homes on and cultivate to support their families.
+Despite its onerous distance from the city center, the rural location had the marked advantage of offering working class African-Americans, who were subject to the worst living conditions the notoriously crowded, filthy, crime-ridden slums of lower Manhattan had to offer, access to fresh air, space and land, land that they could build homes on and cultivate to support their families.
 As powerful a motivation as that must have been, it wasn’t the only incentive black people with the financial wherewithal had to purchase their own property.

 When Andrew William bought the first three lots of land that would become Seneca Village on September 27, 1825, slavery was still legal in New York.
 Legislation passed in 1799 determined that enslaved people in the state would be emancipated on July 4, 1827, but there were addenda and provisos, of course, so not everyone was instantly manumitted on the magic date, and even free black men were denied the political rights that had been extended to white men.
 According to the New York State Constitution of 1821, only African-American males who owned $250 in property had the right to vote.
 (They also had to prove that they had lived in the state and paid taxes for three years prior to casting their first ballot.)
 Andrew William paid John and Elizabeth Whitehead $125 for those three lots he purchased; that put him halfway to suffrage.